“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Attend class activities.

-Attend ward Young Women presidency meetings as invited.
+Attend ward Young Women presidency meetings when invited.

 Where needed, the Young Women presidency may recommend that the bishopric call specialists to assist presidency members and advisers.
 In some cases, these callings may be limited to a particular event, such as a camp, a youth conference, or sports.